Walt Disney’s Mission Statement & Vision Statement (An Analysis)

 3. Entertainment and information

 This corporate vision statement’s first factor is a specification of the entertainment company’s global market scope.
-On the other hand, similar to the corporate mission statement, the second factor of the vision statement shows that The Walt Disney Company focuses on being a top player in the global market for amusement parks, entertainment, and mass media products.
-Attainment of this goal requires effective competitive advantages and management to address the level of competition determined in the Porter’s Five Forces analysis of Disney.
+On the other hand, similar to the corporate mission statement, the second factor of the vision statement shows that Walt Disney focuses on being a top player in the global market for amusement parks, entertainment, and mass media products.
+Attainment of this goal requires effective competitive advantages and management to address the level of competition determined in the Five Forces analysis of Walt Disney.
 The company needs to strategically develop competitive products that suit new trends in the media industry.
-In addition, the third factor of the corporate vision focuses on the types of business outputs, such as entertainment products like movies and TV series.
+In addition, the third factor of the corporate vision focuses on the types of business outputs, such as entertainment products, like movies and TV series.
 Therefore, Disney’s corporate vision statement is a reflection of the corporate mission statement.

 References